Definition and Types of Adverb | Parts of Speech

 • The car is parked at a near location.

-The comparative degree of an adverb shows that the presence of a quality in one thing is more or higher than its presence in the Positive.
+The comparative degree of an adverb shows that the presence of a quality in one thing is more or higher than its presence in the positive.
 This degree is used when the comparison of two things is happening.
 Look at the examples below to get a more clear idea.

 • She walked more slowly than her friends.

 The Superlative Degree of Comparison is used when some quality in one thing or person is highest than anything or anyone else.
-Superlative degree is used when a thing or person is in comparison with more than one thing or person.
+Superlative degree is used when a thing or person is in comparison against more than one thing or person.

 Examples: